-Visiting Scandinavia HouseThe Scandinavia House is a major cultural landmark in the Murray Hill neighbourhood of Manhattan.
+Visiting Scandinavia HouseThe Scandinavia House is a major cultural landmark in the Murray Hill neighborhood of Manhattan.
 This historic district has a strong international atmosphere due to a proximity to the world headquarters of the United Nations.
 Located along the 4 and 6 lines of the New York City subway, the 33rd Street offers convenient access to the heart of this diverse district.
 Some commuter PATH trains also stop at this underground station that's interconnected by a vast network of long tunnels.
 Additional subway service is available at the 34th Street-Macy's station at Herald Square.
 You should also be able to take some Metropolitan Transportation Authority (MTA) buses to Murray Hill.
 Additionally, plenty of taxis run along the busy Park Avenue and Madison Avenue.

-Location: 58 Park Avenue, New York City, NY, 10016
+Location: 58 Park Avenue, New York, NY, 10016

-Click here to visit Scandinavia House official website
+Click here to visit Scandinavia House official website.

 Note: This information can change without notice.
 Confirm all details directly with the company in question.